ItzArtZX/mathai/README.md

 Then wait a few seconds and enter the website `http://127.0.0.1:5000` or `http://localhost:5000`

+This project is made just for fun.
+For the love of god, just use a **Calculator**.

 Replit of this project: [Click here to visit](https://replit.com/@MikotSuperUser/Math-Ai?v=1#main.py)